Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Extraction of the kinematic data

 Although excess emission can significantly affect the measured velocity and velocity dispersion values of the main component, it does so for a small number of spaxels, generally grouped in a specific region of a galaxy.
 To identify which spaxels are most significantly affected by excess emission, we first analysed the differences between measurements from single Gaussian fits and those including secondary components.
 We focused on detecting large changes in the velocity and velocity dispersion measurements of the main emission line component caused by the introduction of a secondary Gaussian component.
 As in Paper IV, in order to construct the most accurate kinematic maps of the main emission component, we created masks, where these changes exceed certain magnitude.
 Within the mask, kinematic measurements for the main component were taken from the fits that included a secondary component.
 Outside the mask, kinematic measurements are made by fitting a single Gaussian to each emission line.

-For the three galaxies listed above, we noticed that the excess emission significantly affected only the measurements of \nii.
-This is different from NGC\,1097's analysis presented in Paper IV, where the excess emission in \nii influenced the kinematic measurements of both \ha and \nii.
-Consequently, when establishing the masking criteria for these galaxies, we excluded the \ha velocity shift condition previously employed for NGC\,1097.

-Based on the insights explained above, for the three galaxies that show prominent excess emission in their spectra, for which we used the secondary component fitting approach, we refined the masking criteria employed in Paper IV by placing the following two conditions, which have to be satisfied for a spaxel to be included in the mask:
+As the excess emission significantly affected only the measurements of \nii, when establishing the masking criteria for the affected galaxies, we only used the \nii velocity shift and velocity dispersion change conditions.
+We refined the masking criteria employed in Paper IV by placing the following two conditions, which have to be satisfied for a spaxel to be included in the mask:

 \begin{enumerate}[label=\roman*., align=left, leftmargin=*] \item there is a significant ($\geq$10\kms) \nii velocity shift or a substantial ($\geq$15\%) decrease in \nii velocity dispersion between the single Gaussian fit and the fit including the secondary component \item the velocity dispersion of the secondary \nii component is not excessively high, ensuring that the secondary component is a representation of real emission rather than noise. \end{enumerate}